NBA Rumors: Celtics Could Trade Daniel Theis And First-Round Pick To Hawks For Clint Capela

 "This is a small trade but it would improve both sides in different ways.
 The Boston Celtics are looking for an improvement in the frontcourt and this is what Clint Capela would do for the frontcourt.
 In return, the Celtics would not have to give up too much.
 Meanwhile, the Atlanta Hawks would get a replacement big man with experience in Daniel Theis.
 He would take over for Capela and team up with Collins down low.
 Atlanta would also get a first-round pick in return."

 Capela would be a great addition to the Celtics.
-His arrival in Boston would help them improve their performance on both ends of the floor, giving them a very reliable scorer under the basket, a monster rebounder, and a quality rim protector.
+His arrival in Boston could help them improve their performance on both ends of the floor, giving them a very reliable scorer under the basket, a monster rebounder, and a quality rim protector.
 This season, the 26-year-old center is averaging 10.0 points, 12.9 rebounds, and 1.0 block while shooting 50.7 percent from the field, per ESPN.

 Having a starting-caliber center like Capela on their roster would give the Celtics a better matchup against powerhouse teams with dominant big men like Bam Adebayo (Miami Heat), DeAndre Jordan (Nets), Anthony Davis (Los Angeles Lakers), Giannis Antetokounmpo (Milwaukee Bucks), and Joel Embiid (Philadelphia 76ers).

-Meanwhile, the suggested trade would also make sense for the Hawks, especially if they don’t view Capela as part of their long-term future.
+Meanwhile, the suggested trade would also make sense for the Hawks, especially if they don't view Capela as part of their long-term future.
 By sending him to Boston, they would be receiving a cheaper replacement at the center position in Theis and a future first-round selection.
-Theis could temporarily serve as their starting center while they are waiting for Onyeka Okongwu to be ready for a bigger role.
+Theis could temporarily serve as their starting center while they are waiting for Onyeka Okongwu to develop into a bigger role.